Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

 The left panel of Figure \ref{fig:french_maxima} indicates the extremal dependence is strongest in the center of the country, away from the coasts, where the conjunction of different densities of air masses produces extreme rain storms.
-This is consistent with what climatologists expect since extreme precipitation that affects the Mediterranean coast in the fall is caused by the interaction of southern and mountain winds coming from the Pyr\'en\'ees, C\'evennes and Alps regions.
-In the north, heavy rainfall is produced by mid-latitude perturbations in Brittany or regions further north and Paris.
+This is consistent with climatologists expectations since extreme precipitation that affects the Mediterranean coast in the fall is caused by the interaction of southern and mountain winds coming from the Pyr\'en\'ees, C\'evennes and Alps regions.
+In the north, heavy rainfall is produced by mid-latitude perturbations in Brittany (or regions further north) and Paris.
 Within clusters, extremes are strongly dependent.
-The right panel of Figure~\ref{fig:french_maxima} shows the pairwise extremal coefficients from all $92$ stations, computed through the estimated Pickands dependence functions using the raw madogram estimator (MD) and its Berntein projection (MD-BP), versus the geodesic distance between sites.
-We have $\widehat{\eta}_k \leq 1.5$ for the locations that are less than 200 km apart, meaning that extremes are either strongly or mildly dependent, while for sites more than 200 km apart, we have $\widehat{\eta}_k > 1.5$, meaning that extremes are at most weakly dependent or even independent.
+The right panel of Figure~\ref{fig:french_maxima} shows the pairwise extremal coefficients from all $92$ stations, computed through the estimated Pickands dependence functions using the raw madogram estimator (MD) and its Bernstein projection (MD--BP), versus the geodesic distance between sites.
+We have $\widehat{\varrho}_k \leq 1.5$ for the locations that are less than 200 km apart, meaning that extremes are either strongly or mildly dependent, while for sites more than 200 km apart, we have $\widehat{\varrho}_k > 1.5$, meaning that extremes are at most weakly dependent or even independent.
 The graph also shows the benefits of the projection method: after projection, the extremal coefficients fall within the admissible range $[1, 2]$.
-The \code{beed} function is used for the MD-PB estimator whereas \code{madrogram} implements the raw madogram estimator MD.
-Estimation was performed by running line 22-37 of listing~\ref{lst:sec241}.
+The \code{beed} function is used for the MD--PB estimator whereas \code{madrogram} implements the raw madogram estimator MD.
+The following set of commands were used for the estimation. \begin{CodeChunk} \begin{CodeInput} R> library(geosphere)